 This blog was originally published on November 30, 2016, and has been updated to reflect inventory changes.

 Play it safe by pairing your Merlot with almost any classic holiday meal.
 Because most merlots are medium bodied, they also tend to pair well with dishes that are richly sauced, including fish dishes, steak, and casseroles.
 For a classic, try Wild Horse Merlot.
 With notes of oak and cedar this is a soft and dry wine.
 It has a hint of cherry sweetness and is food-friendly, making it a great, affordable wine for when you’ve spent too much money on presents.

 The grapes used for Pinot Noir are difficult to grow, making this wine range in flavor from fruity to floral.
 Despite their varied flavor, pinot noirs are versatile and can pair with a wide variety of ethnic dishes and classic cuisines.
 Pinot noir pairs particularly well with duck, fowl, and mushrooms.
 Make sure to pour yourself a glass if there’s chocolate for dessert.
 Talbott Kali Hart is delicious with notes of cherry and black raspberry.
 This is a great wine that is sure to be a crowdpleaser.

 Is ham or lamb on the menu this holiday season?
 How about a hearty meal in general?
 Pair it with Zinfandel.
 With a bold taste, the primary flavors are usually jam, blueberry, black pepper, and licorice.
 Expect spice to follow with a tobacco-like smoky finish.
 Try Dry Creek Vineyard's Heritage Creek Zinfandel.
 With aromas of blackberry, plum, oak, and chocolate, this wine is an excellent choice for winter months.

 Riesling is a white wine that has become hugely popular in recent years.
 It’s sweet, low in alcohol, and easy to drink.
-It’s perfect for sipping by itself but can also pair it with sweet and savory meals, or even cheese.
-Because it’s become such a fan-favorite, don’t be surprised to see it at your next holiday party if you’re not the one who brings it.
-Not only will your friends be happy you brought Riesling, but you'll be happy you didn't spend a fortune on a stellar wine.
+It’s perfect for sipping by itself but can also pair it with sweet and savory meals—or even cheese.
+Because it’s become such a fan-favorite, don’t be surprised to see your friends and family sipping on it on your next video chat.
+Give it a try and you'll be happy you didn't spend a fortune on a stellar wine.
 Dr. L Riesling will be a holiday hit, even before dessert is ready.

-Ready to pick up a bottle (or two) of wine for your next holiday party?
+Ready to pick up a bottle (or two) of wine to celebrate the holidays?
 Stop by Wachusett Wine & Spirits—our inventory is always expanding.
-And be sure to check our wine specials
+And be sure to check our wine specials before you stop by!